startreedata/examples/gatling/README.md

 - [git](https://github.com/git-guides/install-git)
 - [jq](https://pypi.org/project/jq/)

-And of course, your favoraite IDE or editor.
+And of course, your favorite IDE or editor.

 ## Use Case